Phaedra Parks Speaks On Life Following Her Divorce: ‘I’m Really That Girl’

 She explained that although her marriage to Nida didn’t work out, they are on good terms.
-She even revealed that she’s jumping back into the dating pond, but making it clear that she’s “single and satisfied.”
-She continued, “I’m not one of those women that thinks that their life depends on a man.”
+She even revealed that she’s jumping back into the dating pond making it clear that she’s “single and satisfied.”
+Phaedra continued, “I’m not one of those women that thinks that their life depends on a man.”

 “I’m really that girl,” the Married to Medicine star explained.
 “So I’m like the whole red velvet cake.
 A man can be icing, but red velvet is good by yourself.”